-The therapist uses respectful curiosity to invite the client to envision their preferred future and then therapist and client start attending to any moves towards it, whether these are small increments or large changes.
+The therapist uses respectful curiosity to invite the patient to envision their preferred future and then therapist and patient start attending to any moves towards it, whether these are small increments or large changes.

-To support this, questions are asked about the client’s story, strengths and resources, and about exceptions to the problem.
+To support this, questions are asked about the patient’s story, strengths and resources, and about exceptions to the problem.
 Solution Focused Therapy is founded in the knowledge that change is constant.
-The therapist helps the client to identify times in their current life that are closer to this future, and examines what is different on these occasions.
+The therapist helps the patient to identify times in their current life that are closer to this future, and examines what is different on these occasions.

 what approach does andy use?